-Microsoft has been supporting NCWIT's work since 2004 and is an active Strategic Partner.
+Microsoft is committed to reaching out to underserved communities and to developing long-term relationships with professional, educational, and non-profit organizations that serve those communities.
+Microsoft has been supporting NCWIT's work since 2004, making a significant contribution to the national computing educational pipeline (K-12 through post-secondary).
 Microsoft and Microsoft Research have supported many initiatives to increase women's participation in technology across the K-12 education pipeline and into the IT workforce.
-Its programmatic support includes the Academic Alliance Seed Fund and the Aspirations in Computing program.
+Its programmatic support includes the Academic Alliance Seed Fund, Aspirations in Computing, and TECHNOLOchicas.

 Bank of America is one of the world's largest financial institutions, serving individual consumers, small and middle market businesses, and large corporations with a full range of banking, investing, asset management and other financial and risk-management products and services.
 Bank of America has received numerous accolades for its workforce diversity and inclusion programs, including those from Working Mother, Black Enterprise, and Hispanic Business magazines.
-Bank of America has provided significant financial and in-kind support to NCWIT and is the national sponsor of the NCWIT Award for Aspirations in Computing.
+Bank of America has provided significant financial and in-kind support to NCWIT and is the national sponsor of the Award for Aspirations in Computing.